Contents

 Once fax sending is complete the success path will be taken and the script can continue.
 Please note that the remote end will usually hangup after receiving the fax, so any post fax sending updates etc. should be performed in the "After Hangup" script.

-Its simplest if TIFF files are used for outgoing fax message.
-The TIFF file must be in "Fax Group 3" format.
+Its simplest if TIFF files are used for the outgoing fax.
+The TIFF file must be in "Fax Group 3" format and have a horizontal resolution of 1728 pixels across the page.
+Vertical pixel count will depends on length of fax page, but a standard page is 2200 pixels long.
+The DPI resolution of the TIFF file should be 200.
 Some sample TIFF files are provided in the directories of the sample VoiceGuide scripts that perform fax sending.

 Any PDF file can be used as input as well.
-If faxing PDF files you must install Ghostscript or another into VoiceGuide's \bin\gs\ subdirectory.
-Ghostscript can be downloaded from http://www.ghostscript.com See bottom of this page for explanation how the separately installed (aggregated) Ghostscript can be used by VoiceGuide: http://www.ghostscript.com/doc/8.54/Commprod.htm
+If faxing PDF files you must aggregate Ghostscript with VoiceGuide by placing Ghostscript's gswin32c.exe and gsdll32.dll file into VoiceGuide's \gs\ subdirectory.
+Ghostscript can be downloaded from http://www.ghostscript.com

 Receiving Fax

 A Record module can be used to receive a fax.
-To make the Record module receive a fax just specify the filename to end in .tif suffix.
-The Record module will begin fax reception immediately if a .tif target file is specified.
+To make the Record module receive a fax just specify the filename to end in .pdf suffix or end in .tif suffix.
+The Record module will begin fax reception immediately if a .pdf target file or a .tif target file is specified.

 After receiving the fax VoiceGuide will create a PDF version of the received fax, and will also perform OCR on the fax and scan the fax for any barcodes.
 The OCR text and text from decoded barcodes is then stored as Result Variables.
 During OCR VoiceGuide will also try to identify the "To:" and "From:" fields and make the text that follows them available through Result Variables as well.
 VoiceGuide will also save the fax header line as a separate Result Variable.